Skip to content

 with MosaicoClient.connect("localhost", 6726) as client:

-sequence_notifications = client.list_sequence_notify("my_sequence")
+sequence_notifications = client.list_sequence_notifications("my_sequence")

-for notify in sequence_notifications:
+for notification in sequence_notifications:

-print(f"Notification Type: {notify.notify_type}")
+print(f"Notification Type: {notification.type}")

-print(f"Notification Message: {notify.message}")
+print(f"Notification Message: {notification.message}")

-print(f"Notification Created: {notify.created_datetime}")
+print(f"Notification Created: {notification.created_datetime}")

 Clears the notifications for a specific sequence from the server.